In this article, you'll learn the following:

 UK Black Pride, London

 UK Black Pride (UKBP) is the world’s largest LGBTQIA+ celebration for people with African, Asian, Middle Eastern, Latin American and Caribbean heritage.
-It’s a space for cultures to be expressed freely, with entertainment throughout the day.
-Expect singers, DJs, motivational speakers, peaceful protests and more.
+It’s a space for free cultural expression, with entertainment throughout the day.
+Expect performances, talks, community stalls and workshops.

 Price: Free

-How to get there: UKBP will be held at Queen Elizabeth Olympic Park this year.
+How to get there: UKBP takes place at Queen Elizabeth Olympic Park in Stratford, London.
 Take the Jubilee line (eastbound) from London Waterloo to Stratford to join the event

 New Forest Pride

-This year, the New Forest Pride festival will take place in Lymington.
+New Forest Pride takes place in Lymington.
 It’s a day to soak up the colourful atmosphere and celebrate talent among local LGBTQIA+ communities.
 Enjoy on-stage entertainment from some favourite local drag divas, plus delicious food and drinks to fuel your day.

 Price: Free with a ticket